 Key audit matters are those matters that, according to our professional judgment, were of most significance in our audit of the financial statements for this period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-Key audit matters include the following:
+The following describes each of the key audit matters and how they should be addressed: